kariy/blog/content/blog/macos-fsync.md

 On my journey to learn about the internals of databases, I stumbled upon a quite interesting(?) fact about the behaviour of `fsync` on Mac OS.

-When you instruct your program to write data to a file, the data may go through several layers before it finally end up on the physical disk platter or flash chips of the storage device.
+When you instruct your program to write data to a file, the data may go through several layers before it finally end up on the physical disk platter or flash chips of your storage device.

 <div class="image">
   <img src="/images/data-buffered-flow.png" alt="Diagram on data flow from application to stable storage"/>